qiweimao/ESP32-Datalogger/README.md

 After conducting research, it appears that implementing LoRaWAN requires Gateway devices.
 However, opting for ESP-NOW provides an alternative solution and allows for exploration of range extension possibilities.
 LoRaWAN can be added when budget is available.

 If a LoRa gateway is unnecessary, the firmware for all ESP32 devices can remain similar.
 Only the "gateway device" or main station needs adjustments to handle data communication and data table combination for HTTP requests from remote clients.
 Substations should still support local WiFi communication and serve webpages for users in areas without cell service.
+### How do devices interconnect?
+The device will be configured via the WiFi manager interface, which is essentially serving a website for users to set modes.
+- The user needs to maintain a table of MAC addresses of each device, either gateway or node
+- Each device will be booted up using the appropriate mode.
+- Each device will be configured by the user to communicate with the gateway using the gateway's MAC address
 ### Hardware
 ESP-32 dev boards with external antenna connections available is recommended: ESP32-WROOM-U. ESP-NOW long-range mode should be investigated in both urban and rural areas.
 ## Data Logging Functions